cl-illc/cdm/topics.md

 # Topics covered in the course

-(*This overview of topics is tentative and subject to change, and does not necessarily reflect the order in which the different topics will be covered in class.*)
+(*This overview of topics is tentative, and does not necessarily reflect the order in which the different topics will be covered in class.
+For each topic, there is some background literature (mostly classic work).
+These are not the papers to be discussed in class -- the list of discussion papers is not yet available.*)